 American firms still export three times as much to Mexico as they do to China.
 And Mexico, in turn, sends 80% of its exports back across U.S. borders.
 In comparison, Mexico’s exports to its giant neighbor to the south, Brazil, accounted for only 1% of its exports.

 Mexico has also launched more free-trade agreements that involve in excess of 40 countries – more than any other country and enough to cover more than 90% of the country’s foreign trade.

 One advantage?
 Mexican goods can be exported duty-free to the United States, Canada, the European Union, most of Central and Latin America, and to Japan.

 Invest in Mexican Stocks – and This ETF

 So how should investors play this “platform” for its combination of low costs and entry into a well-diversified blend of North American markets?

 An easy way is through the iShares Mexico (EWW) exchange-traded fund (ETF).

-I’ll be featuring specific Mexican stocks that trade on the NYSE in my Cabot Emerging Market Investor advisory, but Mexico will definitely need some top-flight engineering and construction equipment and America is in the first lane with Aecom (ACM) and Caterpillar (CAT).
+I’ll be featuring specific Mexican stocks that trade on the NYSE in my Cabot Global Stocks Explorer (formerly Cabot Emerging Markets Investor) advisory, but Mexico will definitely need some top-flight engineering and construction equipment and America is in the first lane with Aecom (ACM) and Caterpillar (CAT).